Resilience: engineering and civilization

-In the early days of humanity, we lived outside our own limitations.
-We camped near water, sought shade where nature offered it, and built only out of necessity: a roof for shelter, a wall for protection, and a fire for warmth.
+In humanity's early days, we lived within our own limitations.
+We camped near water, sought shade where nature offered it, and built only out of necessity: a roof for shelter, a wall for protection, a fire for warmth.

-With the passage of time and the advancement of civilization, technology has made the unthinkable possible.
-Today we look out from skyscrapers in seismic zones, we travel underwater, we build cities in the middle of the desert, we build on clay, even on water.
-None of this was natural.
-Each of these achievements has been the fruit of human ambition: setting a challenge and finding a way to make it possible.
+Over time and with the advance of civilization, technique made the unthinkable possible.
+Today we look down from skyscrapers in seismic zones, drive under the sea, raise cities in the desert, build on clay — even on water.
+None of that was natural.
+Each of those achievements has been the fruit of human ambition: setting a challenge and finding a way to make it possible.

-Today, progress is staggering.
-We have international standards, advanced tools, and the privilege of accessing the knowledge accumulated by generations of engineers around the world.
-We know how to do it: design structures that won't collapse under severe earthquakes, neighborhoods that withstand extreme flooding, and self-sufficient and sustainable cities.
-Technology is no longer the limit.
-Although there is always room for improvement, the real challenge now is deciding what we want to build with all that knowledge.
+Today progress is overwhelming.
+We have international codes, advanced tools, and the privilege of accessing the accumulated knowledge of generations of engineers around the world.
+We know how to do it: design structures that don't collapse under severe earthquakes, neighborhoods that resist extreme flooding, self-sufficient and sustainable cities.
+Technique is no longer the limit.
+While there's always room for improvement, the real challenge now is to decide what we want to build with all that knowledge.

-At some point in our technical evolution, we stopped building solely out of necessity and began building to leave a legacy.
-That moment isn't recent; it happened centuries ago.
-Just look at the Pantheon in Rome: it wasn't conceived to meet an immediate need, but to transcend time.
-That same spirit remains present in many modern buildings, and this is true of Larimar: a city designed not only to offer quality of life today, but to endure as a beacon of modernity, efficiency, and resilience.
+At some point in our technical evolution, we stopped building only out of necessity and started building to leave a legacy.
+That moment isn't recent — it happened centuries ago.
+Just look at Rome's Pantheon: it wasn't conceived to cover an immediate need, but to transcend time.
+That same spirit is still present in many modern works, as is the case at Larimar: a city designed not only to deliver quality of life today, but to endure as a reference for modernity, efficiency, and resilience.

-In an increasingly uncertain world—climatically, economically, and socially—resilience is no longer optional.
+In an increasingly uncertain world — climatically, economically, and socially — resilience is no longer optional.
 It's a moral obligation.
-We have a duty to build ever better, to use all our knowledge and experience not only to solve current problems but also to leave a legacy worthy of being remembered.
+We have the duty to build better and better, to use all our knowledge and experience not only to solve today's problems but to leave a legacy worth remembering.

 Why will Larimar City be a structurally safer city?

-At Larimar, tranquility is one of the pillars upon which everything else is built.
-And naturally, that tranquility begins with the structure: designed and built under the strictest regulatory standards and quality controls.
+At Larimar, peace of mind is one of the pillars on which everything else is built.
+And as it could not be otherwise, that peace of mind starts with the structure: designed and executed under the strictest standards and quality controls.

-International regulations are clear: in the event of an earthquake or fire, the primary objective is to protect life.
-If a structure allows the building to be evacuated before collapse, it fulfills its purpose, even if it becomes unusable afterward.
-At Larimar, we go further.
-Our buildings not only meet the minimum requirements but also undergo advanced nonlinear analysis to evaluate their behavior in severe earthquakes.
-All of them remain operational, which means that, even in the event of the largest earthquake that can be expected, the structure not only remains standing, but also suffers no structural damage and can continue to be inhabited without problem.
+At Larimar we go further.
+Our buildings don't just meet the minimum requirements — they undergo advanced non-linear analyses to evaluate their behavior under severe earthquakes.
+All of them remain in the operational phase, meaning that even under the largest expected quake, the structure not only stays standing but suffers no structural damage and can continue to be inhabited without problems.

-Last Monday's earthquake was a reminder that not all buildings are created equal.
-And that the peace of mind that comes with living in one designed and built by true experts is priceless.
+Last Monday's earthquake was a reminder that not all buildings are equal.
+And that the peace of mind of living in one designed and built by true experts is priceless.

 By the Technical Department